JeffHoover/roman-numeral-kata/README.md

 - git

-Additionally, I use valgrind http://valgrind.org/ to detect subtle errors with memory management etc.
+Additionally, I use valgrind http://valgrind.org/ to detect subtle errors with memory management etc and 'indent' (sudo apt-get install indent) to clean up source files using -linux and -i4 args.

 # Information on Tests: